timmaxw/HitecDServo/experimentation/protocol.md

 - Read at startup, then written back
 - Written to 0x0005 when starting EPA settings mode

-## Register 0x70: Unknown
+## Register 0x70: Save settings to EEPROM
-- Written to 0xFFFF at startup, and after many other operations.
+- When 0x70 is written with 0xFFFF, the servo will write its settings from SRAM to EEPROM.
+- If settings have not been saved to EEPROM, they will be lost when the servo loses power or is reset (see register 0x46)

 ## Register 0x4E: Deadband-related (one of three)
 - Read at startup